rdwatters/ryan-at-confab/content/post/confab-day-1.md

 Often, teams are exhausted by the time branding and visual design conversations are nearing completion.

-> Everyone wants to think they are a beautiful and unique snowflake, but we don't work in an industry of beautiful and unique snowflakes; we work in an industry of standards.
-We focus too much on what *can* be done rather than what *should* be done. - Corey Vilhauer

 We no longer create content in the sense of a page.
 Instead, we are moving to a more component-based model.
 As a content chunk, components can be used once or multiple times across a site.

 There is a move from pages to components (e.g., Squarespace).
 High-frequency content does better with templates; low-frequency templates work better with a more modular approach.

+## Favorite Quotes of the Day

+> Everyone wants to think they are a beautiful and unique snowflake, but we don't work in an industry of beautiful and unique snowflakes; we work in an industry of standards.
+We focus too much on what *can* be done rather than what *should* be done. - Corey Vilhauer

-> Just as we make assumptions that other people have the same level of language understanding, developers assume that everyone has their same level of technical understanding. *NEVER LET YOUR DEVELOPERS CREATE CMS DOCUMENTATION FOR CMS USERS.*
+> Just as we make assumptions that other people have the same level of language understanding, developers assume that everyone has their same level of technical understanding. *NEVER LET YOUR DEVELOPERS CREATE CMS DOCUMENTATION FOR CMS USERS.* - Corey Vilhauer